Below are answers to questions we’re frequently asked.

 It’s an individual issue.
 Once you clear your acne using the diet, you can add back foods you like one at a time if you wish, to see whether you get a breakout.
 We detail how to do this in the book.
 The bottom line: some people add back foods and immediately break out.
 Others can add back nuts, oils, other foods – and have no breakouts whatsoever.
 Everyone is going to be a little different.
+The two of us have been able to add back a number of foods which had been breaking us out, once our skin had been clear for a solid period of time.
 Use the diet to clear your acne, and then you can experiment, if you wish, to see what specific foods may be your triggers, or whether you can safely add some foods back.

 I prefer to eat gluten free.
 Is that possible with this program?